cliffano/mineflayer-chatgpt/README.md

 Send a message to ChatGPT:

-    bot.chatgpt.sendMessage('player', 'Hello, could you please tell me how to make a diamond sword in Minecraft?');
+    bot.chatgpt.sendMessage('player', 'How to craft a diamond sword in Minecraft?');

 Colophon
 --------